apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 whether any outstanding multipart should be committed.
 * Multipart abort in `abort()` call (maybe: move core logic elsewhere).

-The base implementation, `DefaultUploadTracker` would do nothing except declare that the MPU must be executed in the `close()` call.
+The base implementation would do nothing except declare that the MPU must be executed in the `close()` call.

-The S3ACommitter version, `S3ACommitterUploadTracker` would
+The S3A Committer version, would
-1. Request MPU started during init.
+1. Always initiate a during initialization
-1. In `close()` operation stop the Blockoutput stream from committing the upload -and instead save all the data required to commit later.
+1. In `close()` operation save all the data required to commit later.

 ## Integrating the Committers with Hadoop MapReduce